Compute

 Filtering Data

-On the All statuses, Unlabeled, or tab page, click in the filter criteria area and add filter criteria to quickly filter the data you want to view.
+In the All statuses or Unlabeled tab, click in the filter criteria area and add filter criteria to quickly filter the data you want to view.

 The following filter criteria are available.
 You can set one or more filter criteria.